observablehq/plot/docs/transforms/group.md

 The group transform is for aggregating ordinal or nominal data.
 For quantitative or temporal data, use the [bin transform](./bin.md).
 :::

-The **group transform** groups ordinal or nominal data—discrete values such as name, type, or category.
+The **group transform** groups ordinal or nominal data — discrete values such as name, type, or category.
 You can then compute summary statistics for each group, such as a count, sum, or proportion.
 The group transform is most often used to make bar charts with the [bar mark](../marks/bar.md).

 For example, the bar chart below shows a distribution of Olympic athletes by sport.